All motifs

 Fall from grace

-The motif of failure to meet a moral, spiritual, or interpersonal standard the speaker herself names - often invoking the theological register of grace as something owed and not given, or attempted and not achieved.
+A fall from grace, in Taylor Swift's songs, is the failure to meet a moral, spiritual, or interpersonal standard the speaker herself names, often invoking the theological register of grace as something owed and not given, or attempted and not achieved.
 The fall is rarely passive; the speaker tracks her own descent and names what she could not be.

 Fall from grace stands in for accountability under a standard the speaker herself sets.
 Where grace is the saving or redeeming power, the fall registers as moral failure that the speaker accepts without seeking exculpation - even where she also names the conditions that made grace unreachable.